CryptoLover705/phorejs/README.md

 console.log("Address: " + ck.publicAddress) // This is your pubKey for below
 ```

-## Generate a QR Code for a Phore Public Key Address
+## Generate a QR Code for a SmartCryptoTech Public Key Address

 ```
 node qr.js